 Most employees are considered “at-will,” which means that they can be fired at any time by their employer.
-However, California law has carved out multiple exceptions to at-will employment doctrine to protect employees from being wrongfully terminated.
-At the Dolan Law Firm, we understand how vital gainful employment is to our clients in the Los Angeles area.
-Our attorneys provide compassionate and zealous advocacy for all of our clients who have been wrongfully terminated, so if you believe that you were illegally fired by your employer you have come to the right place.
+However, California law has carved out multiple exceptions to the at-will employment doctrine to protect employees from being wrongfully terminated.
+At the Dolan Law Firm, we understand how vital gainful employment is to our clients in Los Angeles and its surrounding areas.
+Our attorneys provide compassionate and zealous advocacy for all of our clients who have been wrongfully terminated, so if you believe that you lost your job due to being illegally fired by your employer, you have come to the right place to receive legal services.

 Grounds for Wrongful Termination

 At-will employment in California means that an employer can lawfully fire an employee for almost any reason, but they are prevented from firing an employee for specific reasons deemed unlawful.
-These include firing or using constructive termination against an employee as a result of discrimination against a protected characteristic, in retaliation for whistleblowing or protected political activities, or in violation of the state WARN Act.
+These include firing or using constructive termination against an employee as a result of discrimination based on a protected characteristic, in retaliation for whistleblowing or other protected activities, or in violation of the state WARN Act.

 - Constructive Termination

-Constructive termination occurs when an employer does not actually fire an employee but makes the working conditions so terrible or untenable that the employee has no choice but to quit, when the employer would have otherwise not been able to fire the employee at-will due to an actual or implied contract, violation of public policy, or other protected employment reason.
-In order to prove constructive termination, the employee must show that the employer knowingly created working conditions that are so terrible that a reasonable employer in a similar situation would expect a reasonable employee to resign.
+Constructive termination occurs when an employer does not actually fire an employee but makes the workplace conditions so terrible or untenable based upon protected classifications, that a reasonable employee, genuinely wanting to remain employed, feels forced to quit.
+In order to prove constructive termination, the employee must show that the employer, based upon protected characteristics or protected activity, knowingly created working conditions that are so terrible that an employer in a similar situation would expect a reasonable employee to resign.

 - Discrimination Against a Protected Class

-An employer is not allowed to fire an employee due to discrimination against an employee’s protected class, whether real or presumed.
+An employer is not allowed to fire an employee due to discrimination against an employee’s protected class, whether actual or presumed.
 Protected classes include an employee’s race, gender, disability, sexual orientation, religion, and more.
-In addition, the California Fair Employment and Housing Act makes it illegal to wrongfully terminate an employee who opposes harassment or discrimination against another employee, that files a complaint about harassment or discrimination, or who testifies or assists in any investigation or lawsuit regarding employee harassment or discrimination.
+In addition, the California Fair Employment and Housing Act makes it illegal to wrongfully terminate an employee because they opposed harassment or discrimination.

 - Retaliation for Whistleblowing

-An employer may not wrongfully terminate an employee in retaliation for whistleblowing.
-This occurs when an employer fires an employee for reporting a potential or actual violation of the law by the employer to the authorities or government agency.
-In California, whistleblower protection is codified in the state’s Labor Code and in the False Claims Act, which protects employees from wrongful termination if they report potential embezzlement or fraud involving state funds.
-In addition, the Sarbanes-Oxley Act protects employees from being wrongfully terminated from publicly traded companies if the employee reports a suspected securities fraud.
+An employer may not terminate an employee in retaliation for whistleblowing.
+This occurs when an employer fires an employee for reporting a potential or actual violation of the law by the employer to the authorities or other government agency.
+In California, whistleblower protection is codified in the state’s Labor Code and in the False Claims Act.
+These laws protect employees from wrongful termination for reporting embezzlement, unlawful activities or fraud involving state funds.

 - Protected Political Activities or Affiliations

-The First Amendment to the United States Constitution protects employees from being wrongfully terminated for protected political activities or speech.
+The First Amendment of the United States Constitution protects employees from being wrongfully terminated for protected political activities or speech.
 California law extends this to both public and private companies, stating that employers are prohibited from controlling their employees’ political activities.
-Employers cannot terminate employees for being part of a political party, attending political rallies, or running for public office.
-Employers also cannot wrongfully terminate employees after failing to coerce the employees to take a particular political action, such as voting for a certain political candidate.
+Employers cannot terminate employees for being part of a specific political party or attending political rallies.
+Employers cannot terminate employees for taking a particular political action, such as voting for a certain political candidate.

 - Violations of the California WARN Act

-Finally, employees can seek compensation for wrongful termination if their employer did not comply with the California Worker Retraining and Notification Act (WARN).
-In companies that employ over seventy-five employees, the WARN Act requires that employers give at least sixty days’ notice before laying off fifty or more employees, or closing or relocating a facility.
+Employees can seek compensation for wrongful termination if their employer did not comply with the California Worker Retraining and Notification Act (WARN).
+In larger companies, the WARN Act requires that employers give at least sixty days’ notice before a mass layoff, or closing or relocating a facility.
 Employees can seek compensation for the amount of days that the notice fell short.
+Experienced wrongful termination attorneys in Los Angeles are standing by to assist clients in making a compensation claim.

 When to File a Wrongful Termination Lawsuit

-The statute of limitations for a wrongful termination lawsuit can be extremely short and varies based on the grounds used in the lawsuit.
-Given the complexity and confusion surrounding wrongful termination laws, it is important to secure an experienced employment attorney as soon as possible following an illegal firing.
+The statute of limitations for a wrongful termination case can be extremely short or quite long, depending on the grounds used in the lawsuit.
+Given the complexity and confusion surrounding wrongful termination laws, it is important to secure an experienced Los Angeles employment attorney as soon as possible following an illegal firing.

 Compensation for Wrongful Termination

-Once an employee has proven wrongful termination by their employer, they are entitled to compensation for a number of damages under California law.
-The most important is lost wages and benefits.
-This includes all wages from the termination through the end of the lawsuit, plus the value of the benefits accrued during the time.
-However, the employer is allowed to deduct any wages and benefit earned through another position the employee has taken during the course of the litigation.
+Once an employee has proven wrongful termination, they are entitled to compensation for a number of damages under California law.
+This includes lost wages and benefits, including all wages from the termination through the end of the lawsuit, plus the value of the benefits not received during the time.
+However, the employer is allowed to deduct any wages and benefits earned through another position the employee has taken during the course of the litigation.
+Sometimes even future wage loss is available as well.

-Employees can also collect damages for emotional distress and related harms caused by the wrongful termination.
+Employees can also collect damages for emotional distress and related harms caused by the wrongful termination case.
 This includes compensation for any pain and suffering, mental anguish, loss of enjoyment of life, anxiety, or humiliation caused by the wrongful termination.
-In certain situations, attorneys’ fees may also be collected by the employee if wrongfully terminated under specific laws.
+In certain situations, attorneys’ fees may also be collected by the employee under specific laws.

 Contact the Dolan Law Firm Today

 Being wrongfully terminated from your job is a jarring and upsetting experience.
-Most people don’t know who to go to or what their options are.
+Most people do not know who to go to or what their options are.
 The attorneys at the Dolan Law Firm in Los Angeles are here to provide top-tier legal representation for their clients who have been wrongfully terminated from their jobs and can help you, too.
-Call the office or contact us online today to schedule a consultation of your case.
+If you have been wrongfully terminated, call the office or contact us online today to schedule a free case evaluation.